Bells of Ireland Grow Guide

 Read more

-About 1-2 weeks before transplanting outdoors, start hardening off the seedlings by gradually exposing them to outdoor conditions.
+About 1-2 weeks before transplanting outdoors, toughen up your seedlings by gradually introducing them to outdoor conditions.

 Read more